wikindx/wikindx/website/web/src/content/customizing/templates.md

      no choice --useful where the template is to be used in special circumstances such as on mobile devices.
-Without a '$', read-only users will initially be presented with the number of menu levels set by the template designer and this can be overridden in Wikindx|Preferences.
+Without a '$', read-only users will initially be presented with the number of menu levels set by the template designer and this can be overridden in _Wikindx > Preferences_.

 If there is only one line in config.txt or the value of the line 1 is wrong, then 0 is assumed for line 1.